top of page

 (they/them)

-Founder of Helping Hands Mobile Massage
+Founder of Ontario Mobile Massage; Manager

 I've been inspired to offer mobile massage in your home because I want to provide everybody a chance to receive healthcare.